Robert “Bob” Black passed away on Feb. 12, 2020 with his wife of 65 years, Mary Ann and daughters by his side at his home in Danville, CA.

 An Open House Celebration of Bob’s life will be held on Sat.
 March 7, 2020 from 2:00 pm to 6:00 pm at his home.

 The family wants to convey a special thank you to Bob’s caregivers, Roger Maher, Ne Ne Marshall, Jing Perfecto, and Ken Gonda.
 Especially Roger, and Ne Ne.

-To plant a tree in memory of Robert N. Black, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert N. Black, please visit our floral store.